siddhika2302/Agri-Market/README.md

     • User can register as a Farmer or a Customer.

-    • If user is farmer then he will be able to sell their their products(crops, grains) to the customers.
+    • If user is farmer then he will be able to sell his products(crops, grains) to the customers.

     • Farmers can also buy fertilizers and machinery from the website.

     •If you are logged in as custome ryou can buy Crops and grains from Farmers.

-You can see profiles of farmers and also the prices they are selling their crops with.
+    •You can see profiles of farmers and also the prices they are selling their crops with.